 Dogs often hate medications and supplements in their food, and for some, it can be a daily struggle.
 Use your KONG to hide these supplements.
 Mix the pills or supplements into some wet food, peanut butter or other soft foods and stuff the KONG.

 They’ll never suspect that their favourite treat is hiding something healthy.
-This can make medications a cinch and taste the stress and fight out of daily supplementing.
+This can make medications a cinch and takes the stress and fight out of daily supplementing.

 Only use this method for medications and supplements that are designed to be taken orally.
-Read instruction to ensure that their medications can be taken with food.
+Read instructions to ensure that their medications can be taken with food.